kanidm/kanidm/book/src/developers/designs/architecture.md

 (4) The entries are now sent to the pre-operation plugins for the relevant operation type.
 This allows transformation of the candidate entries beyond the scope of your access controls, and to maintain some elements of data consistency.
-For example one plugin prevents creation of system protected types where another ensures that uuid exists on every entry.
+For example, one plugin prevents creation of system protected types where another ensures that uuid exists on every entry.

 (5) These transformed entries are now returned to the query server.